William Murray of Tullibardine: Career

 Mary, Queen of Scots, visited him at Tullibardine on 16 November 1562, and on 31 December 1566.

-When Lord Darnley was made Lord of Ardmanoch and Earl of Ross at Stirling Castle on 15 May 1565, he was one of 15 men who were made knights.
+In March 1565, "young Murray of Tullibardine" was said to have carried a message from the Earl of Bothwell to Queen Mary.
+The Earl wanted to return from exile in France.
+When Lord Darnley was made Lord of Ardmanoch and Earl of Ross at Stirling Castle on 15 May 1565, he was one of 14 men who were made knights.
 Murray was given the office of foud of Shetland, a kind of bailiff in charge of collecting customs due the crown, on 29 July 1565.
+Murray was the official collector of feudal dues paid in agricultural produce including the "fat goods" of oil and butter and cloth known as "wadmell".

-His brother James Murray offered to fight with the Earl of Bothwell in May 1567 to prove the his guilt in the murder of Lord Darnley by combat.
+After the murder of Lord Darnley, Tullibardine's brother James Murray of Pardewis set up painted papers on Edinburgh's tolbooth slandering Mary, Queen of Scots.
+He offered to fight with the Earl of Bothwell in May 1567 to prove his guilt in the murder of Lord Darnley by combat.

 On 9 August 1567 the English ambassador in Edinburgh Nicholas Throckmorton interviewed Murray, trying to work out the politics of his brother-in-law, the Earl of Mar, and the intentions of the Scottish lords towards the deposed and imprisoned Mary, Queen of Scots.
 Tullibardine discussed how she was expendable to the Hamilton family's cause.

 Later that month, Murray and William Kirkcaldy of Grange took ships and chased the Earl of Bothwell to Shetland, but the earl escaped.
 Tullibardine continued the pursuit for a time.
 Some of the ships came from Dundee, including the James, the Primrose, and the Robert.

 At the same time, his brother James Murray was made "customar" of Edinburgh, in place of James Curl, collecting taxes duties from merchants owed to the crown.
 Tullibardine was involved, requesting James Curl return some unlawfully impounded English cloth.